mySALESGUIDE/javascript-api/README.md

 This is the official repository containing the latest version of the mySALESGUIDE JS API.

-See `example.html` for basic usage.
+See the HTML files inside `examples` for basic usage examples.

 The documentation can be found at: http://mysalesguide.github.io/javascript-api/